edwardgerhold/syntaxjs/README.md

 experience how to treat software or my efforts with value).

-Should be refactored to use the AST instead of the tokens, well, the tokens AND the AST for highlighting is more than only the tokens, coz scope and eval results are inclusive. requires data-astnodeid for mouseover/touch annotation of expression types
+Should be refactored to use the AST instead of the tokens, well, the tokens AND the AST for highlighting is more than only the tokens, coz scope and eval results, and interception are inclusive. requires data-astnodeid for mouseover/touch annotation of expression types

-(HAS TO BE REPAIRED, GOT BROKEN BY A BYTE OF MISTAKE IN DECEMBER WHICH HASN´T BEEN SPOTTED YET!
+(HAS TO BE REPAIRED, GOT BROKEN BY SOME BYTES OF MISTAKE IN DECEMBER AND STILL HASN´T BEEN SPOTTED YET!
 IT MUST BE SO STUPID THAT I DIDN`T FIND AT ONCE IN DECEMBER OR IN EARLY JANUARY.)